archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

 	  [String] children (Optional) -- The children to move to the Digital Object Component

+	  Integer id -- The ID of the Digital Object Component to move children to

+	  Integer position -- The index for the first child to be moved to

 	  Integer repo_id -- The Repository ID -- The Repository must exist

 __Returns__